 Implementing a hybrid model is a significant cultural shift, and you need to bring your team along with you.
 True change management is about more than just sending a memo; it’s about creating psychological safety and open dialogue.
 Leaders should be transparent about why changes are being made and what the goals are.
 Following recommendations from organizations like the World Health Organization, a supportive environment is crucial for employee mental health.
 Create forums for feedback, listen to concerns, and be willing to adjust your plan.
 When people feel heard and respected, they’re far more likely to embrace a new way of working.

-Find the Right Balance of Flexibility and Structure
+Find the Right Balance Between Flexibility and Structure

 The central question of any flexible work model is how to balance employee autonomy with organizational needs.
 There’s no single right answer—the perfect balance will depend on your company’s goals, industry, and culture.
 Instead of a rigid, top-down mandate, consider creating a framework that allows for team-level decision-making.
 Some teams may need more in-person time for collaboration, while others can thrive with more remote work.
 The key is to stay adaptable.
 Use data and employee feedback to understand what’s working and what isn’t, and don’t be afraid to evolve your approach over time.
 The right flex office software can provide the structure you need while still giving employees the freedom they want.